MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/05-exercise-start-cpm.md

+In this exercise, you'll learn how to boot CP/M and start programming.

 ## Starting CPM

 There are several ways that you can boot up CP/M depending on your hardware configuration.

-When the Altair emulator starts it loads Altair 8k Basic at address 0x0000 and the diskette loader at address 0xff00 HEX (111111110000000 Binary).
+When the Altair emulator starts, it loads Altair 8k BASIC at address 0x0000 and the diskette loader at address 0xff00 HEX (111111110000000 Binary).

-To load CP/M we are going to set the CPU instruction pointer to 0xff00 HEX and tell the CPU to run the code from that address.
-The disk loader will run and will load CP/M from (virtual) disk 1 aka Disk A:.
+To load CP/M, you're going to set the CPU instruction pointer to 0xff00 HEX and tell the Altair emulator to run the code from that address.
+The disk loader code runs and CP/M is loaded.

 ### For all hardware configurations

 ### Press Button A

-This is the simplest way to boot CP/M. This button is wired to **CPU STOP**, sets the CPU instruction pointer to 0xFF00, does an **EXAMINE**, the **CPU RUN**.
+The simplest way to boot CP/M is to press Button A. This button is wired to **CPU STOP**, sets the CPU instruction pointer to 0xFF00, does an **EXAMINE**, the **CPU RUN**.

-Depending on the state of the Altair emulator you may need to press Button A twice.
+Depending on the state of the Altair emulator, you may need to press Button A twice.

 CP/M will load with the following response.